arief25ramadhan/traffic-sign-classifier/README.md

  <em>Figure 5 - Six traffic signs images found on the internet</em>
 </p>

-The first and third image might be difficult to classify because there are similar possibilites such as the 50 and 70 speed limit.
-Yield is unique but only a few class.
-The other are chosen at random.
+Image 2 and Image 4 might be difficult to classify because there are similar possibilites such as the 50 and 70 speed limit.
+The "Stop" and "Go straight or right" are tough because there are only a few examples of them in our training set.
+The symbol "Yield" and "Road work" are unique and with decent amount of training examples.

 ### 4.2.
 Discuss the model's predictions on these new traffic signs a